cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For testing an implementation it is RECOMMENDED to include weak or invalid points in MSGa and MSGb and introduce this in a protocol run.
 It SHALL be verified that the abort condition is properly handled.

+Moreover any implementation MUST be tested with respect invalid encodings of MSGa and MSGb where the length of the message does not match the specified encoding (i.e. where the sum of the prepended length information does not match the actual length of the message).

 Corresponding test vectors are given in the appendix for all recommended cipher suites.